 You should double check the safety of the mat.
 Examine the wires for any signs of damage or loose connections.
-You should also test the bed with the back of your hand to ensure it's not too hot.
+You should also test the dog bed with the back of your hand to ensure it’s not too hot.

-These issues are unlikely - most beds provide gentle heating and are unlikely to get too hot - but it's important to check your dog is safe.
+These issues are unlikely – most heated dog beds provide gentle heating and are unlikely to get too hot – but it’s important to check your dog is safe.

 IMPORTANT: If your pup often destroys his dog beds, either via chewing or digging, I don’t recommend an electric mat.
 Most electric beds are not chew proof and may cause a safety hazard if ripped apart.

 Dog beds get dirty.
 Fast!

-For this reason, look for heated mats with a machine washable cover and easy-to-remove heating element.
+For this reason, look for heated dog beds with a machine washable cover and easy-to-remove heating element.
 These are fast to clean when they inevitably get covered in mud, dirt and hair.

 Try to avoid white covers too.
 These can be a nightmare to keep clean.

 I’ve already mentioned that I don’t recommend electric dog beds for aggressive chewers or diggers.
 All dog beds need to survive day-to-day use, however, so it’s important to look for a durable product that’s built to a high standard.

 You should take note of the brand – especially when buying an electric bed.
 Companies such as K&H specialize in manufacturing high-quality warming beds, so they are more likely to be safe and durable.
 Look for beds that have been tested to exceed electrical safety standards and are suitable for continuous use.